dicebear/dicebear/apps/docs/pages/recipes/load-all-styles/index.md

 # How to load all avatar styles from `@dicebear/styles`?

+Most projects need one or two avatar styles.
+For a style picker, a gallery page or a batch job you want all of them at once.

 The [DiceBear styles repository](https://github.com/dicebear/styles) ships every official avatar style as a separate JSON file.
 It is distributed as [`@dicebear/styles`](https://www.npmjs.com/package/@dicebear/styles) on npm,